airtai/faststream/.faststream_gen/rabbit/examples/headers.md

     await broker.publish(exchange=exch, headers={"key": 2})  # handlers: 3
 ```

-Message `4` will be sent to `handler3`, because it listens to a queue whose `key` header coincided with the `key` header of the message
+Message `4` will be sent to `handler3` because it listens to a queue whose `key` header coincided with the `key` header of the message.

 ---